Admission at NLU 2021 - CLAT Selection Process | Expert Speak | Amit Poddar

 The Nation Law Universities (NLUs) conduct a centralised Law Entrance Exam called 'CLAT' every year that aims to test aspirant's aptitude.
 CLAT exam is considered as the father of all other Law entrance exams due to the special status of NLUs in the country.
 This year, NLU Ranchi will conduct CLAT 2021.
 Apart from the CLAT entrance exam, there are other popular Law entrance exams as well for which candidates can apply.
 However, CLAT being the mainstream law entrance exam is the target of almost all the law aspirants in India.

-In this article we will take a look at the selection process of NLUs, eligibility conditions that are mandatory for an aspirant to appear in CLAT exam, education qualification, and age limit required to apply for CLAT exam.
+In this article, we will take a look at the selection process of NLUs, eligibility conditions that are mandatory for an aspirant to appear in the CLAT exam, education qualification, and the age limit required to apply for the CLAT exam.

 Eligibility Criteria to apply for CLAT exam

 Candidates applying for CLAT Exam have to keep in mind the following eligibility conditions:

 Till 2019, NLUs had defined the age limit for the candidates who could appear for CLAT.
 However, from 2021 onwards, NLUs have removed the upper age limit for the candidates who can apply for the CLAT Exam.
 It should be noted that NLUs selection criteria differ from the age limit criteria that have been set for admission to the BA.LLB. programme.

 The National Law Universities, which are a total of 22 in India, have set their separate cut-off scores.
 Aspirants who qualify for the cut-off score receive the selection call from the institute.
 Find out the selection process to get admission to the NLUs here:

 Step 1 - Appear for the CLAT exam